 Note: Written and previously know as Squaw Spring Trail #196

-The Squaw Spring Trail is a lesser known route to the top of 7848 foot Pinal Peak, up the eastern side of the mountain.
-There are great views and beautiful forest along this hike.
+The Squaw Spring Trail is a lesser-known route to the top of 7848 foot Pinal Peak, up the eastern side of the mountain.
+There are great views and beautiful forests along this hike.

-Once the trail reaches the 7200 foot saddle, the climb eases up for a short ways, before the last push to the summit.
-Continuing upward through a pine/fir forest you will soon come to the site of Squaw Spring and its series of black plastic water pipes, all of which is behind barbed wire and chain link fencing (probably to keep the cows out).
+Once the trail reaches the 7200-foot saddle, the climb eases up for a short way before the last push to the summit.
+Continuing upward through a pine/fir forest, you will soon come to the site of Squaw Spring and its series of black plastic water pipes, all of which is behind barbed wire and chain-link fencing (probably to keep the cows out).
 I saw a little bit of stagnant water in a metal tub next to the trail.
 Be careful not to lose the trail here among the myriad of game trails (the Squaw Spring Trail stays south of the fenced area).
 Shortly past the spring, the switchbacks end, and the trail passes through a cattle gate.
 You're almost there.
 Just continue to follow the trail as it gently climbs a shallow, forested gulch.
 Soon the trail arrives at a meadow, and the radio towers come into view.
 The Squaw Spring Trail comes to an end at forest road 651, near the large dirt parking lot of the Pinal Peak Trailhead.
-The top of this sky island yields great views, and a few alpine fir trees among the gambel oaks.
+The top of this sky island yields excellent views and a few alpine fir trees among the Gambel Oaks.
 It is just a short walk to the official top of Pinal Peak (the radio towers directly in front of you).
 Return the way you came, and enjoy the views on the way down!

 Gate Policy: If a gate is closed upon arrival, leave it closed after you go through.
 If it is open, leave it open.
 Leaving a closed gate open may put cattle in danger.
 Closing an open gate may cut them off from water.
 Please be respectful, leave gates as found.